kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 ## TCP keepalive on downstream connections {#downstream}

 {{% notice warning %}}
 Currently Envoy does not support turning on TCP keepalive settings directly on downstream connections.
 Instead, you can use the generic socket options settings.
 Socket options can have considerable effects on performance, and might not be portable across platforms.
 As such, the configuration example in this guide is not suitable for every production environment.
-Also note that because these options are applied to the Listener, they affect all downstream connections.
+Also note that because these options are applied to the gateway listener, they affect all downstream connections.
 Be careful and adjust the settings for your specific environment.
 {{% /notice %}}

 Downstream connections are between the Envoy gateway proxy and the client that sends the request to your services.
 The client varies depending on your setup: